 Connecting the urban business traveller and vacationing families alike in the exploration of Halifax’s historic waterfront, Muir will be Nova Scotia’s first luxury hotel situated within the contemporary Queen’s Marque district.
-With interiors conceived by award-winning Canadian designer Alessandro Munge of Studio Munge, Muir follows a distinctly local narrative inspired by the enduring spirit, character, and materiality of Nova Scotia.
+With architecture by celebrated MacKay-Lyons Sweetapple Architects and interiors by award-winning Canadian designer Alessandro Munge of Studio Munge, Muir follows a distinctly local narrative inspired by the enduring spirit, character, and materiality of Nova Scotia.

 Upon arrival, guests will instantly connect with the marine narrative as they discover the lobby and its curved walls lined in walnut wood planks contrasted with light fluted granite and hand-rubbed Muntz metal historically used by shipbuilders.
 Softly lit with cove lighting and warmed up with lively fireplaces, the inviting environment is adorned with statement pieces by local artists including a mesmerizing handwoven tapestry by Allison Pinsent-Baker hung behind the reception desk.
 Thoughtfully balancing the honest hard surfaces, a collection of custom furnishings by Alessandro Munge and hand-tufted wool rugs soften the lounge with exquisite detailing representative of the region’s incredible craftsmanship.